ReNformation

 c = 2 π r

 Pi is woven together in the spiral of the double helix in your DNA.
+The relationship between Pi (approx. 3.14159), Phi (approx. 1.618), and a dome lies in the intersection of ancient architecture and structural efficiency.
+While Pi deals with curvature and circles, and Phi with proportion and growth, they combine to form stable, aesthetically pleasing dome structures.
 2,000 years ago, everyone accepted Josephus Flavius' wrong Tabernacle description into our religious dogma.
 They all come from the same bad data; Josephus the historian's history is not holy canon, friend.

 Exodus 26:14